 Once young plants are at least six inches tall, you can transplant them into your garden or any container.

-Few Tips you must consider while growing Black Pepper Plant
+A few Tips you must consider while growing Black Pepper Plants

 Black pepper plants need a lot of care to thrive.